AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

    >[!CAUTION]
    >
-   >Keep this configuration open, it will be needed again when [Completing the IMS Configuration in AEM](#completing-the-ims-configuration-in-aem).
+   >Keep this configuration open, it is needed again when [Completing the IMS Configuration in AEM](#completing-the-ims-configuration-in-aem).

    ![Download Certificate](assets/integrate-analytics-ims-02.png)